massmux/SatsContact/README.md

 - configure the default file accordingly
 - put a valid certificate as specified in default file
 - configure the .env (from .env.example) with details of the mint
+- configure the defaultfile with allowed IP and domain name

 ### Disclaimer